GeorgeBatch/arch-pre-training/README.md

 # ARCH pre-training: reproducing results from "Multiple Instance Captioning: Learning Representations From Histopathology Textbooks and Articles" [CVPR 2021]

+### Disclaimer

+This project heavly relies on two papers:
+* Data and Training Decisions: "Multiple Instance Captioning: Learning Representations From Histopathology Textbooks and Articles"
+* Code: "VirTex: Learning Visual Representations from Textual Annotations"

+Both of them were published in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021. **Neither of these papers is my own work.**

 ### Acknowledgments

 This project was made as part of the CDT (PhD) in Health Data Science.